On the search for the best Goan food in North Goa? These are my best finds over several foodie monsoons in Goa, updated for 2020!

-My three weeks in Goa have busted two myths – that Goa is only about the beaches and crowds, and that Goan food has nothing to delight vegans / vegetarians.
+My time in Goa has busted two myths – that Goa is only about the beaches and crowds, and that Goan food has nothing to delight vegans or vegetarians.
 I’ve been indulging my taste buds in local delights.
-Home-baked Goan breads called Poi and Pao, seasonal vegetable curries cooked in Goan style, home-cooked appetizers and Goan sweets / desserts I had never heard of before.
+Home-baked Goan breads called Poi and Pao, seasonal vegetable curries cooked with Goan spices, homemade appetizers, and Goan sweets / desserts I had never heard of before.

-Here are seven Goan restaurants that delighted me, culinarily and otherwise.
+Here are ten Goan restaurants that delighted me, culinarily and otherwise.
 And for you seafood and meat lovers out there, my friend vouches for these even with carnivorous taste buds!

 The first thing you notice about Venite is its charming decor.
 Little balconies lit up with dim lights overlook the street, each with a table for two.
 Lamps made from coconut skin adorn the rest of the restaurant, while a private group seating area has walls decked with old bottles, and rather creative paint and crayon graffiti.
 The mushroom pepper fry accompanied by finely cut french fries certainly whet my appetite.
 For main course, I indulged in a delicately spiced veggie vindaloo curry served with rice, while dessert was a sinful banana-caramel-ice cream combination.